deeebee/ProgrammingAssignment4/readme.md

 * train/y_train.txt
 * test/y_test.txt

+# How to run the script

-in our script run_analysis.R we assume that you have unzipped the data files into your working directory
+In our script run_analysis.R we assume that you have unzipped the data files into your working directory and placed the script run_analysis.R in that directory.
+We also require plyr and dplyr libraries to be installed.

 1. Firstly we load the data into R
 2. Then we restrict the column names to only keep those with mean or std